AvolitesLtd/TitanManual/docs/timelines.md

 If the timecode source is disabled in the **Timecode** menu, the time is shown in red.

+If the timecode time is within the [start and end times](./timelines/timeline-options#times-tab) but the timeline is not active, the time is shown in orange.

 ![Timeline disabled](/docs/images/Timeline-Timecode-Disabled.png)

 - If your timecode source starts at a big number, you can set a time offset to allow you to use zero-referenced times on your timeline.
+You can also add or subtract a few frames for synchronisation if the timecode source is slightly off.
 See [Time Offset](./timelines/timeline-options.md#time-options).

 The overview bar
 ------------------

 The overview bar at the bottom of the screen gives you a view of the whole timeline from start to end.
 Triggers and markers are shown in miniature on the bar.
 You can make the main view zoom in and out by dragging the end markers of the bar to enclose a particular section.
 It's a good way of moving quickly around the timeline.
+See [Using The Overview Bar](./timelines/running-and-editing-timelines.md#using-the-overview-bar) for more details.

 ![Timeline overview bar](/docs/images/Timeline-Overview-Bar-Cropped.png)